Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 When the sample tries to connect to Azure IoT Hub, it must verify the server certificate.
 It needs that the system time must be the current time.
-Otherwise, the verification will fail.
-VIP component INCLUDE_IPCOM_USE_TIME_CMD provides "date" and "time" commands to set the current date and time as below.
+Otherwise, the certificate verification will fail.
+VIP component INCLUDE_IPCOM_USE_TIME_CMD provides "date" and "time" commands to set the current date and time as below for the following date `Mon Sep 6 17:00:01 2021`.

 ```sh
 [vxWorks *]# date 2021-09-06